priadiliav/Viewer/README.md

-Agent -> Server communication using gRPC
+Agent -> Server communication using gRPC streaming to send metrics